DungTMHE186884/2-tiers-high-availability-demo/README.md

 The architecture is composed of three tiers:
 *   **Tier 1: High-Availability Load Balancers:** A pair of HAProxy load balancers (master and backup) configured with Keepalived for automatic failover using a Virtual IP (VIP).
 This is the single entry point for all user traffic.
 *   **Tier 2: Application Load Balancers:** A second layer of HAProxy instances that distribute traffic across the web servers.
 This layer allows for scaling the application tier independently.
-*   **Tier 3: Web Servers:** A cluster of simple Node.js web servers that represent the application backend.
+*   **Web Servers:** A cluster of simple Node.js web servers that represent the application backend.

 <img width="2188" height="1131" alt="image" src="https://github.com/user-attachments/assets/77639ab2-c914-4cc5-bae9-cec2c3eb8648" />